julien-sebire/jsdd/cmsms-config.md

 ## Access the admin

-Well everything front is fine but you can't access the admin anymore.
+Well everything front is working fine but you can't access the admin anymore.
 No wrong login/password warning but you stay on he login page...

-My fix: set back the admin url to the old address.
-After all, it all for the client to see, so he can keep on remebering who made his website.
+My dirty fix for the moment: set back the admin url to the dev address.
+After all, it's all for the client to see, then he can keep on remembering who made his website.
 Add the following line in CMSMS config.php:

 ```php
 $config['admin_url'] = 'http://dev.my-agency.com/my-client-domain/admin';